Issued — Seasonal Summary for Australia — Product Code IDCKGC2AR0

 Significant weather and records

-For discussion of events during winter, see the individual monthly climate summaries for Australia for June, July and August.
+For discussion of events during autumn see the individual monthly climate summaries for Australia for March, April and May.

-Further information and tables of records for each state and the Northern Territory can be found in the individual regional climate summaries, to be released on 6 September.
+Further information and tables of records for each state and the Northern Territory can be found in the individual regional climate summaries, to be issued on 4 June.

 Area-average rainfall | ||||